IBM/gdsc-sdk/python/docs/RiskAnalyticsControllerApi.md

 # configuration.api_key_prefix['ApiKeyAuth'] = 'Bearer'

 # Enter a context with an instance of the API client
-with ibm_gdsc_sdk_software.ApiClient(configuration) as api_client:
+with ibm_gdsc_sdk_saas.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = ibm_gdsc_sdk_software.RiskAnalyticsControllerApi(api_client)
+    api_instance = ibm_gdsc_sdk_saas.RiskAnalyticsControllerApi(api_client)
-    riskanalyticscontrollerv3_set_user_ui_settings_request = ibm_gdsc_sdk_software.Riskanalyticscontrollerv3SetUserUISettingsRequest() # Riskanalyticscontrollerv3SetUserUISettingsRequest |
+    riskanalyticscontrollerv3_set_user_ui_settings_request = ibm_gdsc_sdk_saas.Riskanalyticscontrollerv3SetUserUISettingsRequest() # Riskanalyticscontrollerv3SetUserUISettingsRequest |

     try:
         # Summary: Set user UI settings Description: Set the user settings by user id in the mongo collection.
-WARNING: this API should not be used manually or by a system external to Guardium.
-Using this API to change a user settings may prevent the user from using the Risk Event function within Guardium.
+WARNING: this API should not be used manually or by a system external to GDSC.
+Using this API to change a user settings may prevent the user from using the Risk Event function within GDSC.
         api_response = api_instance.risk_analytics_controller_set_user_ui_settings(riskanalyticscontrollerv3_set_user_ui_settings_request)
         print("The response of RiskAnalyticsControllerApi->risk_analytics_controller_set_user_ui_settings:\n")
         pprint(api_response)